Mr-Quokka/oki/doc/src/index.md

 The command line interface allows you to:

+- bootstrap a new project using `oki init`
 - search for packages to add with `oki list`
 - install new dependencies with `oki install`
 - publish your librairies to a package repository with `oki publish`